-Here, we are not talking about Molecules, Atoms and not even Elements, but about your Information Technology legacy and future and how it will affect your company’s Data Protection Policy as a whole.
+Here, we are not talking about Molecules, Atoms even more Elements but about your Information Technology legacy and future and how it will affect your company’s Data Protection Policy as a whole.

 Once upon a time, a Certificate was required for websites for accepting Credit Cards and for financial operations.

-Needless to say, this warning will spook many of your visitors (customers/clients/buyers) and they will simply leave your site.
+Needless to say, this warning will spook many of your [customers/clients/buyers] and they will simply leave your site.

 The way to fix this is to add what’s known as a SSL Certificate, which tells the visitor that your site belongs to your business, and also encrypts the data they input (such as their name, email, password, and payment info.)

-There is a video on the front page that explains SSL more in detail.
-However, we will need your Control Panel details in order to be able to install the SSL certificate and check eventual issues and solve them accordingly.
-The installation process is ~15 mins.
+There is a video that explains more in detail about SSL.
+However, we will need your Control Panel details to be able to install the SSL certificate and check eventual issues and solve them accordingly.

 Otherwise, by Spring 2018, many of your site visitors will likely take their businesses elsewhere, and your site traffic will see a significant reduction.

-This will cause you to lose leads, rank in listings, and ultimately – money, so please reach out to us as soon as possible.
+This will cause you to lose leads, rank in listings, and ultimately – money, so please reach out to me as soon as possible.

 Needless to say that our team has the knowledge, experience and the ability to troubleshoot systems, coding etc. and we have been in the Internet Business since 1996.

-Now that we control the behavior of HTTPS for your website, let’s get into the subject matter GDPR (General Data Protection Regulation) which is the next problem to be taken care of by 25th May, 2018.
+Now that we control the behavior of HTTPS for your sites, let’s get into GDPR (General Data Protection Regulation) which is the next problem to be taken care of by 28th May, 2018.

 The EU GDPR will increase privacy for individuals and give regulatory authorities greater powers to take action against businesses that breach the new laws.